8Square/eremit-my-sdk-dfm/README.md

 Integration Steps
 =================

-1. Add it in your root build.gradle at the end of repositories
+1. Add it in your root build.gradle at the end of repositories.
   ```gradle
   allprojects {
     repositories {